 8. Cats vs Mice.

 Many cats love to hunt mice.
 Some dogs will even get in on the fun.
-If you have pets, they might be the best way to catch a mouse without lifting a finger.
+If you have pets, they might be the best way to kill mice in the house without lifting a finger.
 If you don't have pets, now may be a good time to stop watching cat videos online and own one in real life.
 Many farms use farm or barn cats to control their mouse population.
 Of course, some pets just can't be bothered with mice - not surprisingly with the way many people pamper their fur babies.

 Still having trouble getting rid of those pesky mice?